-In contrast, the results of this recent study which are based on the Framingham Offspring study which include ten years of follow-up, suggest that married men when compared to unmarried men were half as likely to die of coronary heart disease.
+In contrast, the results of this recent study which are based on the Framingham Offspring study which includes ten years of follow-up, suggest that married men, when compared to unmarried men, were half as likely to die of coronary heart disease.

 “OBJECTIVE: To determine if marriage and marital strain are related to the 10-year coronary heart disease (CHD) incidence or total mortality.
 Research has demonstrated associations between marital strain and prognosis of heart disease, but little research has addressed the association between specific aspects of marital strain and incident “

 “After adjusting for age, systolic blood pressure, body mass index, cigarette smoking, diabetes, and total cholesterol/high density cholesterol, the married men compared with unmarried men were almost half as likely to die during follow-up (hazard ratio (HR) = 0.54; 95% confidence interval (CI): 0.34-0.83).

 Women who “self-silenced” during conflict with their spouse, compared with women who did not, had four times the risk of dying (HR = 4.01; 95% CI: 1.75-9.20).
 Men with wives who were upset by work were 2.7 times more likely to develop CHD (HR = 2.71; 95% CI: 1.22-6.03).
 Marital happiness, satisfaction, and disagreements were not related to the development of CHD or death in men or women.”